TimoHenry/mtFociCounter/UserGuide.md

 ### c) Find Foci
 **INPUT:** directory with 2D images in .tif format containing an ROI (at least a Foci-channel is needed).
 other optional input possible - see below.
-**OUTPUT:** .csv file with foci count and other optional descriptors for each cell.
+**OUTPUT:** you will receive one .csv file with foci-count and other optional descriptors for each cell. you can open this with excel, libre office or other programs.
+In addition, for every cell you will receive 6 binary images with your foci and 6 .zip files, which you can drag & drop onto Fiji to overlay as ROIs on your input-image.

 In this part, foci are identified using "find max" with a range of prominences.
 These foci can then be filtered using a nuclear mask to exclude the nuclear area (e.g. for anti-mtDNA stainings),